 Graduate Committee: Any R or Q member of the Penn State Food Science graduate faculty may advise a master's student.
 In addition, the Department of Food Science requires an M.S. committee of at least three members, to include one additional member of the Food Science Graduate Faculty other than the adviser.
 If a minor has been selected, a faculty member representing the minor field must be appointed to the committee.
-Please complete the Master's Committee Appointment Signature Form (see back of handbook) to appoint and/or revise the Master's Thesis Committee and file this form with the Graduate Program Coordinator as soon as the committee is finalized or changed.
+Please complete the Master's Committee Appointment Signature Form (see back of handbook) to appoint and/or revise the Master's Thesis Committee and provide to the Graduate Program Assistant.
 M.S. students in consultation with their advisor shall establish a thesis committee by the end of their second semester in the graduate program.
 All graduate students shall have a minimum of 1 formal thesis committee meeting annually.
-This meeting will be reported as part of the annual graduate student evaluation form (see back of this Handbook) and will be a factor in determining if adequate progress to degree is being made.
+This meeting will be reported as part of the Annual Graduate Student Evaluation (see form in back of this Handbook) and will be a factor in determining if adequate progress to degree is being made.

-Thesis Seminar: On completion of your thesis research and prior to the Final Oral Exam, you will present a seminar to the Department.
-See the Graduate Program Coordinator (GPC) to arrange the time and location and submit an abstract to the GPC via email at least two weeks prior to the seminar.
+Thesis Seminar: On completion of your thesis research and prior to the Final Oral Exam/Thesis Defense, you will present a seminar to the Department.
+See the Graduate Program Assistant (GPA) to arrange the time and location and submit an abstract to the GPA via email at least two weeks prior to the seminar.
 The thesis seminar must be scheduled so that the student's committee can attend.

 Final Oral Examination/Thesis Defense: A copy of your thesis must be given to each member of your committee two weeks prior to the scheduled Final Oral Examination.
 The thesis must be in the format acceptable for submission to the Graduate School.
-Reference the Thesis Guide at <a href="http://newsammer.com/http://newsamm
+Reference the Thesis Guide at <a href="http://dreat.org/http:/

-A hard copy should be made available to those committee members desiring one.
 The majority of the committee members must agree to proceed with the defense, one week prior to the scheduled Final Oral Examination.